loopstudio/loop-studio-guides/javascript/README.md

     };
     ```

-  * Wrap immediately invoked function expressions in parentheses.
+  * Wrap immediately invoked function expressions in parentheses. eslint: [`wrap-iife`](https://eslint.org/docs/rules/wrap-iife.html)

     > Why?
 An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
 Note that in a world with modules everywhere, you almost never need an IIFE.